 Concern for the unconfirmed administration of the reversal agent has led the American Society for Clinical Laboratory Science to draft a Choosing Wisely recommendation currently under review, "Don’t employ a specific direct oral anticoagulant [DOAC ] reversal agent without identifying the DOAC and estimating its plasma concentration."

 I suspect many of us were mystified by answer #4, DOAC Dipstick®.
-This urine immersion device is real, developed and approved in Australia, though not currently available in North America.
+This urine immersion device is real, developed and approved in Germany [reference below], though not currently available in North America.
 The DOACs dabigatran, apixaban, and rivaroxaban are excreted in urine and are easily detected by the Dipstick, which distinguishes between the anti-Xa meds and the direct thrombin inhibitor, dabigatran and provides a binary result.
 Click here for an article describing the DOAC Dipstick.

 Though many labs offer the chromogenic anti-Xa heparin assay, not everyone has access on an emergent basis.
 Neither the PT or the PTT is reliable and the emergency department may find it necessary to rely on patient history.